 Scientists believe that fish have a longer life expectancy in captivity than in the wild because there’s no predation, food is always available and their environment is less harsh.
 Life is just easier in an aquarium!
 (In theory).
 All those conditions, of course, are up to us to meet as proud owners, which is why it’s so important to understand what fish need to thrive and provide those things every day.

 At Aqueon, we take pride in providing educational resources and information for hobbyists of all ages.
 Below we highlight some of the most important information to keep your new fish friends healthy and most importantly, alive, in their new environment.
 And trust us when we say, it’s easier than you think!
 It just starts with the right information.

 Perhaps the most important step in fish-ownership is choosing the right fish tank and aquarium supplies for your home or place of business.
 Make sure the aquarium is big enough for the fish you’re going to buy.
 Bowls and small aquariums may seem like a good idea, but they’re a lot harder to take care of and are often an early death sentence.
 If this is your first attempt at fish keeping, unless you’re starting out with a betta, consider an aquarium kit of at least 10 gallons that has all the equipment you’ll need.
 Remember, the fish you buy probably won’t be full size, so make sure there’s room for them to grow!
 Get the largest aquarium you can afford or have room for.

 If you do not live in a climate that’s warm all year round, you’ll need an aquarium heater.
 Most tropical fish do best between 75° and 80° F (goldfish 68° to 74° F).
-You will want to purchase the right heater wattage that will 1) be strong enough to heat the volume of water inside the aquarium and 2) elevate the aquarium water as needed according the ambient room temperature.
+You will want to purchase a heater that will be strong enough to heat the volume of water in the aquarium to the desired temperature according the ambient room temperature.

 Select the Right Filter for Your Aquarium